Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

 \subsection{Meta search}

-The aforementioned search method cannot be adjusted flexibly, meanwhile these methods cannot learn useful information from the previous samples taken advantage of at all.
-As a result, a new meta search method that iteratively update the status of the learning model to speed up insertion processes is proposed.
+The aforementioned search methods cannot be adjusted flexibly, and these methods do not leverage useful information from previous samples at all \cite{31}.
+As a result, a new meta search method that iteratively updates the status of the learning model to speed up insertion processes is proposed.

-The model is in principle divided into two stages: (1) A prior of the distribution is firstly defined, and the posterior will be updated recursively, and (2) a search method that is based on gradient ascent is introduced.
-Based on the Gaussian distribution assumption, such an update could be done recursively, meaning these two steps will be done alternately.
+The model is, in principle, divided into two stages: (1) a prior distribution is initially defined, and the posterior will be updated recursively, and (2) a search method based on gradient ascent is introduced.
+Based on the Gaussian distribution assumption, this update can be done recursively, meaning these two steps will be performed alternately.

-\subsubsection{Gaussian Distribution}
+\subsubsection{Gaussian distribution}

-The formula for a two-dimensional Gaussian function~\cite{al2019fast} in matrix form is as follows~\cite{balduzzi2019perform}:
+The formula for a two-dimensional Gaussian function \cite{32} in matrix form is as follows \cite{33}: